-A limited partnership is a partnership with at least one general partner and one or more limited partners.
-Limited partners can have no management responsibility and their liability is limited to their investment.
-General partners provide all the management and take all of the risks.
-Limited partnerships are taxed like general partnerships, except that income allocated to limited partners is not subject to self-employment tax.

-Family limited partnership is the name commonly used when only family members are allowed as partners.
-Typically, some family members are general partners or an entity, a corporation or a limited liability company is created to be the general partner.
-Other family members would then be the limited partners.
-Family limited partnerships have been used to limit exposure to lawsuits, divorce, employee actions and risky investments.
-Limited partnerships are also used in estate planning.
-Often the family member with assets is made a limited partner.
-This person makes annual gifts of limited partnership interest to children and grandchildren.
-Because limited partners are not allowed any management over their investment (gift) and cannot control the business, discounting the value of limited partnership interest is accepted and may facilitate estate planning/transfer.
+- A limited partnership is a partnership with at least one general partner and one or more limited partners. - Limited partners can have no management responsibility and their liability is limited to their investment. - General partners provide all the management and take all of the risks. - Limited partnerships are taxed like general partnerships, except that income allocated to limited partners is not subject to self-employment tax. - Family limited partnership is the name commonly used when only family members are allowed as partners. - Family limited partnerships have been used to limit exposure to lawsuits, divorce, employee actions and risky investments. - Limited partnerships are also used in estate planning. - ➤ Because limited partners are not allowed any management over their investment and cannot control the business, discounting the value of limited partnership interest is accepted and may facilitate estate planning/transfer.